 The first piano factory in China is said to have been established in 1895, in Shanghai (perhaps by the British?).
 During the 1950s, the Communists consolidated the country’s piano manufacturing into four government-owned factories: Shanghai, Beijing, and Dongbei (means “northeast”) in the northern part of the country, and Guangzhou Pearl River in the south.
 Piano making, though industrial, remained primitive well into the 1990s.
 In that decade, the government of China began to open the country’s economy to foreign investment, first only to partnerships with the government, and later to completely private concerns.

 As China’s economy has opened up, the nation’s rising middle and upper classes have created a sharp increase in demand for pianos.
 Tempted by the enormous potential of the Chinese domestic market, as well as by the lure of cheap goods manufactured for the West, foreign interests have built new piano factories in China, bought existing factories, or contracted with existing factories for the manufacture of pianos.
-The government has also poured money into its own factories to make them more competitive and to accommodate the growing demand.
+The government has also poured money into its own factories to make them more quality competitive and to accommodate the growing demand.

 Except for the government involvement, the piano-making scene in China today is reminiscent of that in the U.S. a century ago: Hundreds of small firms assemble pianos from parts or subassemblies obtained from dozens of suppliers and sell them on a mostly regional basis.
 The government factories and a few large foreign ones sell nationally.
-Most of the pianos sold in the Chinese domestic market are still primitive by Western standards.
+Many of the brands sold in the Chinese domestic market are still primitive by Western standards.
 Primarily, the quality has markedly improved where foreign technical assistance or investment has been involved; only those pianos are good enough to be sold in the West.

 Besides Baldwin, Pearl River, and the government-owned factories, other large makers in China for the North American market are Parsons Music (Hong Kong), Yamaha (Japan), Young Chang (Korea), and, for the Canadian market, Kawai (Japan) — all of whom own factories in China.
 Other foreign-owned companies that own factories in China or contract with Chinese manufacturers to make pianos for the U.S. market include AXL (Palatino brand), Bechstein (W. Hoffmann Vision brand), Blüthner (Irmler Studio brand), Brodmann, Cunningham, Heintzman, Perzina, Schulze Pollmann, and Wilh.
 Steinberg.
 Many American distributors and dealers contract with Beijing, Pearl River, and other makers, selling pianos in the U.S. under a multitude of names.
 Steinway & Sons markets the Essex brand, designed by Steinway and manufactured by Pearl River.